craignicol/cosmosdb-presentation/slides.md

 ## Data structure (Table API)

-* It's actually KV pair
+* It's actually Key-Value pair
 * Flat documents (no nesting)
 * Simplified SQL API
 * Designed to upgrade from Azure Table storage with no rework